00mjk/ersoy-kardesler-iso/README.md

     sudo apt install wget make gawk gcc bc bison flex xorriso libelf-dev libssl-dev

 The script doesn't require root privileges.
 In the end you should have a bootable ISO image named `ersoy_kardesler.iso` in the same directory where you executed the script.

+## License

+Everything except configs are licensedwith GPLv3.
+The configs are licensed in GPLv2.